SilMon/NucDetect/README.md

 The current release is a very early alpha version.
 Please report report any detected bugs and/or improvement suggestions.

 ### Warning
-NucDetect currently does not support screen resolutions higher than 1920 × 1080 pixels.
-If you are using a monitor with a higher resolution, you might encounter visual bugs.
+NucDetect is currently not adapted for screens with a resolution over full HD.

 Requirements
 ============